PluginCafe/cinema4d_py_sdk_extended/scripts/03_application_development/gui/readme.md

 ## Content

-The classic API as well as the MAXON API provide generic application development components to handle threads, files, GUI elements etc.
+The Cinema API as well as the MAXON API provide generic application development components to handle threads, files, GUI elements etc.

 * **description**: *Stores information on how parameters are to be displayed in the GUI (Attribute Manager).*